 Written by: Marko Radman

-An obvious contender was BI, along with other universities around the world.
-BI’s MSc in Finance programme has a strong academic reputation, a triple-crown accreditation, one of the most reputable finance departments in Europe, and unique on-campus resources.
+An obvious contender was BI.
+Along with other universities around the world.
+BI’s MSc in Finance programme has a strong academic reputation.
+A triple-crown accreditation, one of the most reputable finance departments in Europe.
+And unique on-campus resources.
 But, so did the other contenders.
-Apart for my personal preferences, I knew that BI was going to deliver exactly as promised and more, and so the decision became clearer by the day.
-Moreover, I was interested in doing a double degree, and BI happens to have the academic connections with one of the other universities I was considering.
-Indeed, what BI offered, specifically the MSc in Finance programme, was a perfectly tailored degree to pursue a career in finance.
-The same goes for students interested in doing an exchange, an internship, taking part in the CFA Research Challenge, or tailoring their degree with electives.
-Finally, on a less academic note, one must not leave out the social life in Norway – everyone likes to party – and you will get plenty of opportunities to connect with like-minded people from all over the world, and from the industry.
+Apart for my personal preferences.
+I knew that BI was going to deliver exactly as promised and more.
+The decision became clearer by the day.
+Moreover, I was interested in doing a double degree.
+BI happens to have the academic connections with one of the other universities I was considering.
+Indeed, what BI offered.
+Specifically the MSc in Finance programme.
+That was a perfectly tailored degree to pursue a career in finance.
+The same goes for students interested in doing an exchange, internship, or taking part in the CFA Research Challenge.
+Or tailoring their degree with electives.
+Finally, on a less academic note.
+One must not leave out the social life in Norway.
+Everyone likes to party.
+You will get plenty of opportunities to connect with like-minded people from all over the world.
+Also, from the industry.

-If I had to describe the MSc in Finance programme with one word, it would be: fun.
-While my life as a master student is fun and rewarding, it can also get frustrating at times.
+If I had to describe the MSc in Finance programme with one word.
+It would be: fun.
+While my life as a master student is fun and rewarding.
+It can also get frustrating at times.
 This is because this MSc is designed to motivate the learning process through a high and challenging workload.
-However, since most of the assignments and homework are group projects, where you get to combine your knowledge with that of your teammates and learn from each other, it makes it easier to juggle the many assignments simultaneously.
-Having studied at BI before, my transition from the bachelor to the master program was very smooth.
-At BI, master students get their very own corner in the library, “The Master Area”, which is where we spend most of our time after and/or before our lectures.
-I am writing this post in the time of COVID-19, and while I miss our library, the group work and BI’s effort ensures that we stay up to date with all our course material.
+However, since most of the assignments and homework are group projects.
+Where you get to combine your knowledge with that of your teammates and learn from each other.
+It makes it easier to juggle the many assignments simultaneously.
+Having studied at BI before.
+My transition from the bachelor to the master program was very smooth.
+At BI, master students get their very own corner in the library, “The Master Area”.
+Which is where we spend most of our time after and/or before our lectures.
+I am writing this post in the time of COVID-19.
+While I miss our library.
+The group work and BI’s effort ensures that we stay up to date with all our course material.